Vannsl/vue-tiptap-ai/slides.md

 # What we needed

 <a href="https://app.zavvy.io/company_admin/journeys/38835/builder/edit?sectionId=571744#/" target="_blank" rel="nofollow noopener">Zavvy</a> is a people enablement platform.

+A lot of features use rich text editors.
+Examples:

-One feature is to create and manage employee journeys used for Onboarding.
+- employee journeys used for onboarding, training, etc.
+- career frameworks
+- feedback cycles
+- growth plans
+- etc.

 ---
 layout: default